 - How To Protect Your WordPress Site From A Brute-Force Attack

-- Brute Force Attacks – Definition
+- Brute-Force Attacks – Definition

-- Botnets – What Are They?
+- What Are Botnets

 - How Much Information About Your WordPress Site Are You Broadcasting To Hackers?

-- Security Measure #4 – Use A Strong Password
+- Security Measure #4 – Your Password

 - Security Measure #10 – WordPress Security Plugins

-- Blog Defender Security Suite
+- Blog Defender Security Product Suite For WordPress

 How To Protect Your WordPress Site From A Brute-Force Attack

-Brute Force Attacks – Definition
+Brute-Force Attacks – Definition

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.